suchipi/hex-engine/packages/website/docs/api-2d.md

 `roundUpMutate(): this`

-Mutate this Point by rounding its x and y values up to the nearest integer.
+Mutate this Vector by rounding its x and y values up to the nearest integer.

 ##### mutateInto